-Second, how can an account set up for health care expenses be used to fund retirement?
-That led me on a journey digging through countless amounts of information trying to answer these questions.
-The rest of this post will take you on that journey and land where we are today.
-Fully funding and investing in our HSA, while paying qualified medical expenses out of pocket.
+Second, how can accounting for health care expenses be used to fund retirement?
+That led me to dig through countless amounts of information, trying to answer these questions.
+The rest of this post will take you on that journey and land where we are today—fully funding and investing in our HSA while paying qualified medical expenses out of pocket.

 What Is a Health Savings Account (HSA)?

-First, let’s start by going over the definition of a Health Savings Account (HSA).
+First, start by reviewing a Health Savings Account (HSA) definition.
 According to the IRS website:

 “A Health Savings Account (HSA) is a tax-exempt trust or custodial account you set up with a qualified HSA trustee to pay or reimburse certain medical expenses you incur.
 You must be an eligible individual to qualify for an HSA.”

-When my company started offering a HSA option I switched from our best plan which had a high annual premium (I was paying almost $8,000 per year in insurance premiums) but had very few out of pocket expenses, to a higher deductible but lower premium plan (about $1,500 per year) but I have to pay much more out of pocket.
+When my company started offering an HSA option, I switched from our best plan, which had a high annual premium (I was paying almost $8,000 per year in insurance premiums) but had very few out-of-pocket expenses, to a higher deductible but lower premium plan (about $1,500 per year).
+Still, I have to pay much more out of pocket.

 How Much Will Our HSA Be Worth At Retirement?